 With this option enabled WP RSS Aggregator will also import iframe, embed, and object content found in posts.
 This option should be enabled if the content you plan to import contains things like video from YouTube or Vimeo.

-Check this box to add a rel=”canonical” link to the head of imported posts.
-Learn more about canonical pages here.
+Check this box to add a "rel=canonical” link to the head of imported posts.
+Read out in-depth guide to "rel=canonical".